WINTER 2024/2025. CPSC 601: Positive Computing: Tech Design for Well-Being and Human Flourishing.

 In this research-based design course, students will learn to apply the lens of Equity, Diversity and Inclusion (EDI) to technology design and analysis.
 While diversity refers to differences along dimensions such as race, gender or cultural background, inclusion is the practice of ensuring that the technologies we develop equally value and respect the contributions of diverse individuals and offer equal support.
 At present however, the majority of technologies are designed by and for people from W.E.I.R.D.
 (Western, Educated, Industrialized, Rich, Democratic) countries.
 Because technology is not value-neutral, subconscious values of designers are implicitly embedded into the tools we develop.
 When designer values conflict with user values, technologies can further exclude and disadvantage marginalized populations.

 The course will be split into three components, with emphasis on the latter: 1) data, 2) algorithms, and 3) interaction.
 Students may investigate one or more dimensions of diversity, including race, gender, national culture, language, or accessibility.
-Possible stakeholders may include indigenous persons, new immigrants or displaced persons, LGBTQ persons, individuals from diverse cultural or language backgrounds, or individuals who experience accessibility challenges.

 Assessments include: